GowthamPB/100-days-of-code/log.md

 **Today's Progress** : Completed git and github tutorial and completed watching two videos from the DSA course by Kunal Kushwaha

-**Thoughts :** Learnt a lot more when compared to day1...but still a long way to go and a lot more to improve....all in all a good day :)
+**Thoughts :** Learnt a lot more when compared to day 1...but still a long way to go and a lot more to improve....all in all a good day :)

 ------------------------------------------------------------------------------------------------------------------------------------------------------